Stéphane Gagné: Arrest

 Pigeon noted to Gagné that several other Rockers who had killed for the Hells Angels had in turn been killed by the Angels once they ceased to be useful.
 Pigeon asked Gagné what made him think that he could avoid the same fate.
 Pigeon pointed out the absurdity of murdering people at random just out of the hope of being allowed to wear the Hells Angels death's head patch on his biker's vest and noted that almost everybody else in the world did not need to wear the Hells Angel patch on their backs to feel happy.
-Gagné was arrogant as he told Piegon in a cocky tone, "I can guarantee you that I won't make the decision you want me to make.
+Gagné was arrogant as he told Pigeon in a cocky tone, "I can guarantee you that I won't make the decision you want me to make.
 You can take that to the bank."
 At about 5:31 am, Pigeon told Gagné that he was under arrest for two counts of first-degree murder.
 Using the information gained from Boies, Pigeon informed Gagné that the Crown had a solid case against him and that he had no hope of an acquittal, as Boies had told all during his confession.
 Pigeon told Gagné, "I also arrest you for the murder of the prison guard Diane Lavigne.
 That's serious, that!
 You know how serious!
 But it's over.
 We have the whole chain, every single link.
 I know where you parked the little van.
 I can even tell you that when you first set fire to the van you scorched yourself a little.
 You went to the Dominican Republic with Marie-Claude to let the heat die down.
 Why?
 Because you wanted to become a Hells Angel!"
 Pigeon was bluffing, as only 25% of what Boies had said in his confession was true, and the other 75% was lies, as Boies was desperate to avoid being deported to Peru.
 However, Pigeon gambled that the sheer psychological impact of learning that Boies had turned Crown's evidence would shatter Gagné's resolve.
 Pigeon also told Gagné that his wife had been arrested as an accessory to murder and that she was also be going to prison, and their son would be placed in foster care.